Keith Miller: Final domestic season

 Miller started the 1955–56 season, which was purely domestic, with 164 against Queensland in Brisbane.
 On the final day, Miller set the hosts 275 for victory in three hours.
-He lengthened the innings break by seven minutes, by remonstrating with officials to pause the match for the running of the Melbourne Cup.
-They agreed and the match was stopped for 13 minutes for the race.
+He convinced officials to pause the match for the running of the Melbourne Cup.
 Queensland lost seven wickets but held on for a draw, aided by the 20 minutes lost by Miller's love of horseracing.

 The next match was against South Australia in Sydney.
 New South Wales had declared at 8/215 and the visitors were 0/2 at stumps on the first day.
 Miller's wife gave birth to their fourth child, and Miller was drinking into the next morning.
 He then arrived at the SCG, having forgotten to pick up teammate Peter Philpott as arranged, so he had to rush back and the pair arrived late for the day's play.
 Miller was still in a tuxedo as play was about to start.
 Miller completed the unfinished over from the previous night and felt that the pitch did not offer any assistance.
 He then told Alan Davidson to bowl the next over from his end but, as Davidson was about to bowl, Miller changed his mind and took over.
 Miller bowled Les Favell in the over.
 He kept on bowling and finished with 7/12 from 7.3 overs, clean bowling five of his victims.
 The visitors had been levelled for 27, the lowest score in the history of the Sheffield Shield.
 Miller then asked South Australia to follow-on, but showed little interest in bowling again, delivering only six overs despite the bowler-friendly conditions.
 Philpott said that "this was typical Miller.
 He was never an accumulator of records, not particularly concerned with figures."
 In another incident, Miller had been making a speech at a civic reception for the New South Wales team in the town of Maitland.
 In front of the mayor at the town hall, he praised the hospitality, before turning around to his players and asking what the name of the town was.
 Miller then turned up late to a coaching clinic the next day and instead of teaching, he made a speech, advising the children to play tennis as there was more money on offer.

 In January 1956, Miller injured his back in a match against Queensland.
 He suffered spasms that forced him to miss the rest of the season.
 He had scored 403 runs at 80.60 and taken 19 wickets at 14.94.
 New South Wales again won the Sheffield Shield.